-A project to create a reference tool for bookbinding terminology from the ninth to the nineteenth century with contributors from 19 European countries.
+A reference tool for the terminology of pre-industrial bookbinding.
 The thesaurus is based on SKOS.

 Artivity is a project in partnership with Semiodesk which aims to produce a tool for capturing contextual data produced during the creative process of artists and designers while working on a computer.

 Ligatus has plans to become the repository for an unrivalled collection of materials relating to the history of bookbinding donated by key scholars who have worked internationally with major public and private collections.
 Wherever possible, these images will be indexed according to the thesaurus terms made available on the Ligatus website.

 Beside occasionally teaching at the Norwich Cathedral Library, Prof. Nicholas Pickwoad also led a detailed survey of historic bindings of the books from the library collection.
 The survey was carried out by his conservation students from Camberwell College of Arts.
 The information gathered during the survey was entered into a detailed, especially designed database.